laserbeamfoam/SimToPC/README.md

 ---

 We welcome feedback and collaborations.
-If you use LPBF-SimDriver in your research, please let us know — and consider citing the relevant papers listed below.
+If you use SimToPc in your research, please let us know — and consider citing the relevant papers listed below.

 ### References